Census Dots

 Black

-Of the 955 places in Florida, St. James City is the 530th most populous.
+St. James City is ranked the 575th most populous place in Florida, out of 956 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+St. James City was ranked the 530th most populous place in the 2020 Census.

 St. James City's White Population